varenya/elpsykongroo/content/blog/composition-react/index.md

   buttonType: PropTypes.oneOf(["primary", "secondary"])
 };
 ```
 See?
-Just changing it to a simple enum removed that invalid state altogether (JavaScript doesn't have enums but by using and prop-types we can emulate it)
+Just changing it to a simple enum removed that invalid state altogether (JavaScript doesn't have enums but by using string and prop-types we can emulate it)

 Lets take it a step forward using the above component :